Peroxides Chemical Solutions

 Our Chemical Solutions

-Our customers, including big industry players such as BASF and Dow Chemicals, rely on our expertise to produce high quality hydrogen peroxide for propylene oxide processes (HPPO).
+Our customers, including big industry players such as BASF and Dow Chemicals, rely on our expertise to produce high quality hydrogen peroxide for propylene oxide (PO) processes, or in other words, on our Hydrogen Peroxide to Propylene Oxide technology.
 When used as an oxidizer, Solvay’s H2O2 is a major raw material to produce PO ౼ a key building block for PU materials ౼ with water as the only by-product and no co-product.
 Other traditional methods of producing PO, generate by-products that need to be eliminated or co-products that need to be valorized on markets with different dynamics that the PU materials.
 When using H2O2, producers can focus on PO with an “on purpose” technology and they do not need to take care of by-products of co-products.

 H2O2 is also used as a raw material in the production of Caprolactam, the monomer used for nylon 6 (PA6) production.
 Nylon 6 is used in the textile industry to produce fibers for clothing and home furnishings; in the fishing industry to produce nets; and in the automotive sector to manufacture external mirrors, accelerator pedals, thermal parts, cylinder head covers, charge air coolers and engine covers.
 The use of H2O2 can help reduce the amount of by products formed in the reaction ౼ therefore also minimizing waste.